This simple homemade butternut squash soup is perfect for cool, fall nights. It’s super creamy and full of delicious roasted butternut flavor.

 How to Make Butternut Squash Soup

-Stir in the cream and season with salt.
-Ladle the soup into bowls and serve it with warm, crusty bread or toasts.
+6. Finish and Serve: Stir in the cream and season with salt.
+Ladle the soup into bowls and serve it with warm, crusty bread or toast.

 Hint: You can roast winter squash seeds just like pumpkin seeds!

-The best thing about butternut squash soup is garnishing it!
+The best thing about the soup is garnishing it!
 Try swirls of yogurt or sour cream, sprinkle it with toasted pepitas, float homemade croutons in it, or stir in fresh herbs.

 Butternut Squash Soup

 - 1 medium to large butternut or other winter squash between 3 and 4 pounds